kyb3r/pycord/README.md

 </div>

 ## About
 pycord is a discord api wrapper currently in development.
-Its easy to use, asynchronous and object oriented.
-It has a commands framework currently under development that makes it easy to write discord bots.
+Its easy to use, asynchronous (built on trio) and object oriented.
+It features a super simple commands framework that makes it easy to write discord boys.

 ## Installation
 You can easily install the pre-release of this library by doing `pip3 install py-cord`